hilbix/LXC/HINTS.md

 # Hints

-After you have installed a default container, use `LXC deploy APT` to initalize APT correctly.
+After you have installed a default container, use following:

+- `LXC deploy APT` to allow 'apt-get udpate' etc. in the container

 # TODOs